UEFA Euro 1976 qualifying Group 3

 Group 3 of the UEFA Euro 1976 qualifying tournament was one of the eight groups to decide which teams would qualify for the UEFA Euro 1976 finals tournament.
 Group 3 consisted of four teams: Yugoslavia, Northern Ireland, Sweden, and Norway, where they played against each other home-and-away in a round-robin format.
-The group winners were Yugoslavia, who finished four points above Northern Ireland.
+The group winners were Yugoslavia, who finished four points above Northern Ireland and Sweden.